chaoyue-stat/chaoyue-stat.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Postdoctoral Fellow from the Department of Statistics, School of Economics, Xiamen University in China.
+I am a Postdoctoral Fellow from the Department of Statistics and Data Sciences, School of Economics, Xiamen University in China.
 I am deeply grateful and fortunate to be advised by Professor [Wei Zhong](https://wzhong41.github.io).
 I am very fortunate and appreciative to be advised by Professor Guojing Wang and Professor(Associate) [Xuejun Ma](https://xuejunma.github.io/englishcv/) during the period of pursuing my Ph.D. degree.
 Additionally, I was advised by Professor(Associate) [Lei Huang](https://faculty.swjtu.edu.cn/huanglei1/zh_CN/index.htm) during my master's program, for which I am also very grateful.

 Welcome to my personal academic website, dedicated to the field of statistics!
 I am honored to have the opportunity to share my research and academic interests with you.
 Furthermore, we can exchange and discuss statistical issues together, and even become friends.
 Thank you!